egberts/bash-ini-file/README.md

 [Default]FirstDefaultKeyword=1
 ```

+Note:  Notice that we treated the 'no-section' as `[Default]`?

-Parsable AWK/SED/GREP Galore!
+Parsable Galore!
 =======
-With a common `[section]keyword=keyvalue`, it now becomes possible to work with INI line-records in a faster manner using `sed`, `awk` and `tail`.
+With the usage of a common `[section]keyword=keyvalue` format, it now becomes easily possible to work with INI line-records in a faster manner using `sed`, `awk` and `tail` or even `grep`.

-How To Use bash-ini-parser
+APIs, APIs, Lots of API; well, just a few.
 ====
 Simply source the lone script file: `bash-ini-parser.sh`
 and start calling APIs such as: